85th Volunteer Training Regiment "Verona": Cold War

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 30 September 1975 the 67th Infantry Regiment "Legnano" was disbanded and the next day the regiment's I Battalion in Montorio Veronese was renamed 85th Mechanized Infantry Battalion "Verona" and assigned the flag and traditions of the 85th Infantry Regiment "Verona".
 The battalion was assigned to the Mechanized Brigade "Brescia" and consisted of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).

 Recent times

 With the end of the Cold War the Italian Army reduced its forces and on 30 November 1989 the battalion was placed in reserve status.
-On 30 April 1991 the battalion was disbanded and on 25 September of the same year it was reformed as 85th Infantry Regiment "Verona" in Montorio Veronese as training unit of the Northeastern Military Region.
+On 30 April 1991 the battalion was disbanded and the flag of the 85th Infantry Regiment "Verona" transferred to the Shrine of the Flags in the Vittoriano in Rome.
+On 24 September 1991, the 30th Infantry Battalion "Pisa" in Montorio Veronese was disbanded and the next day the disbanded battalion's personnel used to reform the 85th Infantry Regiment "Verona".
+The regiment assigned to the Northeastern Military Region as the region's recruits training unit.
 In 1992 the regiment was renamed 85th Regiment "Verona" and assigned to the Anti-aircraft Artillery Command.
-In 2004 the regiment joined the newly formed Training Units Grouping and was renamed 85th Volunteer Training Regiment "Verona".
+On 8 October 2004 the regiment joined the newly formed Training Units Grouping and was renamed 85th Volunteer Training Regiment "Verona".

-Current structure
+Organization

-As of 2023 the 85th Volunteer Training Regiment "Verona" consists of:
+As of 2024 the 85th Volunteer Training Regiment "Verona" is organized as follows: